 As explained at the beginning, there are extreme differences in armored vehicles.
 To address just one problem: If you shoot through the headlight, you can puncture the battery and the fuse box.
 The splinters of the projectile then fly on to the partition between the engine compartment and the passenger compartment.
 There, splinters of the projectile can fly through the hole that the steering column needs, they can penetrate the dashboard and catch the driver’s legs.
 He does not die immediately, but he bleeds and is in pain.
 This is exactly what happened regularly with inexpensive vehicles.
 So the expensive ones have more armored panels in the engine compartment to prevent such a thing.
 There are dozens of such examples.
 Therefore, it is easy to make a vehicle 90% safe, but very complicated to make it 99% safe.

-Manufacturers such as Stoof have also had to repeat certification because a seat was not mounted in the correct position during certification.
+One german Manufacturer had to repeat certification because a seat was not mounted in the correct position during certification.
 This attracted attention.
 In such cases, most customers end up not caring why they did it or whether they passed the certification afterwards or not.
 The trust has been squandered.
 Many customers don’t want to trust their lives to someone like that.
 Other manufacturers don’t even certify their vehicles and simply refer to the material tests of the installed metals and types of glass.
 However, many customers do not understand the difference, because it is complicated in detail.
 I have explained this in this article.

 While the differences between the various vehicles are explained during training, some participants get wide-eyed: „That’s exactly what our door looks like – so a bullet can get through there?
 So the car isn’t bulletproof at all?“ asks one participant. „No car is bulletproof.
 Remember that!“ – Fidelis Chloer repeats herself.